config-i1/greybox/README.md

 6. determination - the function returns the vector of coefficients of determination (R^2) for the provided data.
 This is useful for the diagnostics of multicollinearity.
 7. qlaplace, dlaplace, rlaplace, plaplace - functions for Laplace distribution.
 8. qs, ds, rs, ps - functions for S distribution.
+9. rmc - Regression for Multiple Comparison of forecasting methods.
+Can be used, for example, when RelMAE is calculated for several forecasting methods and an analysis of statistical significance in accuracy of methods needs to be carried out.

 Future functions:
 1. nonlinearExpander - Function produces non-linear transformations of the provided data.